 Following are examples of commands used to run the tcpdump utility:

-To select an interface, use the -i flag, as follows:
+To view traffic, use the -i flag as follows:

 tcpdump -i 2.1